 You should also keep an eye on the condensate drain line.
 This small pipe carries moisture from the indoor unit outside.
 If it gets clogged, water can back up and potentially cause water damage or mold growth inside your home.
 A quick visual check to ensure water is dripping out when the AC is running is usually enough.
 If you notice it’s not draining, it’s best to contact a professional to clear the blockage safely.

-Schedule an Annual Professional Inspection
+Why You Need an Annual Professional Tune-Up

 While monthly DIY tasks are crucial, nothing replaces an annual tune-up from a qualified technician.
 A professional inspection goes far beyond what you can see.
 A technician will check refrigerant levels, test electrical connections, deep clean the indoor and outdoor coils, and make sure every part of your system is functioning at peak efficiency.
 This is the best way to catch small issues before they turn into expensive repairs.